lpmi-13/homepage/_posts/2019-02-05-lora-pulse-counter.markdown

 The encoding is [Octet Encoding Rules X.696](https://www.itu.int/rec/T-REC-X.696/en) with the following exceptions:

-- OPTIONAL mcu-state is encoded if the hard-fault bit is set in device-alarms
+- OPTIONAL mcu-state presence is detected by size

 ### Input-Publish